 For more definitions of test results metrics, test protocols, fuel types, and stove characteristics, see the Catalog glossary.

 Many test results in the Catalog have corresponding IWA performance tiers, while others do not.
 Test results following protocols consistent with the IWA requirements and reporting requirements can be mapped to IWA Tiers for overall emissions, indoor emissions, efficiency, and safety.
 These protocols include the Water Boiling Test version 4.1.2 and above, and the Biomass Stove Safety Protocol.
 Test protocols are currently being improved and developed through the International Organization for Standardization.
 The Catalog will be updated to reflect future developments.
-Inclusion in the Catalog does not reflect or imply an endorsement by the Global Alliance for Clean Cookstoves.
+Inclusion in the Catalog does not reflect or imply an endorsement by the Clean Cooking Alliance.
 For more information on the tiers and how they can be used, see IWA Tiers of Performance.

 This website was prepared by the UN Foundation based upon information collected from reports and publications and submitted by testing and manufacturing organizations.
 The UN Foundation does not represent or warrant the accuracy, suitability or content of the report and publication content or the survey responses from organizations.
 It is the sole responsibility and obligation of the reader of this information to satisfy himself/herself as to the accuracy, suitability and content of the information contained herein.
 The United Nations Foundation and its respective affiliates, officers, directors, partners, and employees make no warranties and shall have no liability to the reader for any inaccuracy, representation, or misrepresentation set out herein.
 The reader further agrees to hold the United Nations Foundation harmless from and against any claims, loss, or damage in connection with or arising out of any commercial decisions made on the basis of the information contained herein.
 The user of this website is strongly advised not to use the content of this website in isolation, but to take the information contained herein together with other market information and to formulate his/her own views, interpretations, and opinions thereon.
 The user is strongly advised to seek appropriate legal and professional advice before entering into commercial transactions.